(1)

 HADO

 HADO Sakai are, in our opinion, among Japan's premier knife makers.
 Everything about their ranges is exquisite.
-The packaging has been custom designed in collaboration with French artist Phillipe Weisbecker, of which this packaging houses one of the finest blades we have ever seen.
-The Blue 1 Damascus is a special collaboration between Chefs Edge and HADO.
+They source the forged blanks from Yoshikazu Tanaka, Satoshi Nakagawa among others, then grind, sharpen, and finish their knives in-house.
+We've had the pleasure of visiting them multiple times and are such a vibrant, young, and committed team.
+Their packaging has been custom designed in collaboration with French artist Phillipe Weisbecker, of which this packaging houses one of the finest blades we have ever seen.